pagkly/Zed/Investopedia4/Self-Regulatory Organization - SRO.md

 Although SROs are private organizations, they are still subject to government-imposed regulation to a degree.
 However, the government does delegate some aspects of the industry oversight to self-regulatory organizations.

-Any applicable laws or governmental regulations will apply and be foremost while those set by the SRO become supplemental.
+Any applicable laws or governmental regulations [[Will|will]] apply and be foremost while those set by the SRO become supplemental.

 Since the SRO has some regulatory influence over an industry or profession, it can often serve as a watchdog to guard against fraud or unprofessional practices.
-The ability of an SRO to exercise regulatory authority does not stem from a grant of power from the government.
+The ability of an SRO to exercise regulatory authority does not stem from a [[Grant|grant]] of power from the government.

 Instead, SROs often accomplish control through internal mechanisms that regulate the flow of business operations.
 The authority may also come from an external agreement between like businesses.
 The purpose of these organizations is to govern from within while avoiding ties to a country's governance.